- What Is Python Function

 n*n which is evaluated and the result is returned to where the function is called (

-Scope and Lifetime of Python Variables:
+Scope and Lifetime of Python Variables

 The scope of a variable is where a variable can be accessed.
-When a variable is declared inside a function, it is accessible to the outside of that function.
+When a variable is declared inside a function, it is not accessible to the outside of that function.
 This type of variables is called local variable and is accessed only to the function where it is declared.

 The lifetime of a variable is the time during which a variable exists in memory.
 When a variable is declared inside a function, the memory of it will be released when the control jumps out of the function.